replicatedhq/troubleshoot.sh/docs/source/analyze/cluster-resource.md

 If the `yamlPath` points to a quantity-based value (such as the size or quota), standard arithmetic comparison operators can be used: `<`, `<=`, `>`, `>=`, `==`, `!=`.

 Alternatively, if `regex` specifies an expected value, using a boolean `"true"` or `"false"` in the `when` clause is acceptable.
-The boolean value must bewritten as a string in double quotes.
+The boolean value must be written as a string in double quotes.

 ## Example Analyzer Definition